ALAG11/Password-Strength-Checker-Tool/README.md

 # Password-Strength-Checker-Tool
-It is a command line Password Strength Checking Tool written in Python programming language./ It takes your password as a input and tells the strength of your password and it also checks your password from a list of 100 mostcommon passwords to check if your password is a common password or not.
+It is a command line Password Strength Checking Tool written in Python programming language./ It takes your password as a input and tells the strength of your password and it also checks your password from a list of 100 most common passwords to check if your password is a common password or not.

 # Steps to run the Password Strength Checker Tool: